 Did you say "basic" class?

 Some may say "basic", but a better term might be foundational.
+What we call Basic Skills are now considered advanced in this day and age.
 The skills taught at Appleseed are Traditional American Rifleman skills that have been unique throughout the history of this country.
 The American Rifleman is capable of shooting a 20" target out to 500 yards, or a milk jug at 250 yards, using a standard, rack grade rifle, surplus ammo, iron sights, from field positions, this is what your forefathers were capable of.
 These skills transfer to any kind of shooting and while they should be considered "basic" to most Americans, they are more often seen as "advanced" by today's shooters....This is what Appleseed is trying to change.

 Does coming to an Appleseed shoot qualify as the marksmanship activity I need in order to obtain a CMP M1 Garand or 1903A3 rifle?